 Use a liquid layout that stretches to the current user's window size (that is, avoid frozen layouts that are always the same size).

 Currently, about 60% of all monitors are set at 1024×768 pixels.
-(The detailed statistics and trends are on page 226 of my new book .)
+(See historical trends and newer data for screen sizes.)
 In comparison, only about 17% use 800×600 so it's obviously less important to aim at perfection for these small-display users.
 What's equally obvious, however, is that you can't simply ignore 17% of your customer segment by providing a frozen layout that requires more screen space than they have available.

 Optimizing for 1024×768